 Finally, if you have any portfolio projects that you want to show off, the homepage is a great place to show off your best work with a link to your full portfolio.
 And don’t forget to list your latest blog posts on the homepage as well and link to your blog.

 But at the end of the day, make it your own.
 A lot of the block themes these days have patterns that can make creating this page super easy.
 So play around with it and find what works for you.

 The next most important page is your about page.
-This is your chance to tell your story and how you got into your profession.
+This is your chance to tell your story.

 I know that writing about yourself can be a challenge, but really take some time to craft your life’s story into words.
 Plus, you can include photos from various points in your life and even embed video if that helps you create a better about page.